Retirement Lifestyle Planning training will help you to get the most out of your retirement. From simple existence to flourishing in retirement.

 As the average life expectancy for men and women is now above 80 years of age, retirement may stretch 20, 25 or 30 years – longer than you may have first thought.
 It means as a retiree you are potentially facing as many years being “retired” as you may have been in the workforce.
 However, you won’t have the responsibilities you faced in younger years like building your career, raising children and paying off your mortgage.

 When you consider your retirement, several factors come into place.
 The external reality of events which may be through illness such as yours or a family member.
-If you have been retrenched in your late 50s retirement or semi-retirement may be an option.
+If you have been retrenched in your late 50s retirement or semi-retirement may be an option to optimise your finances.

 At specific times in your life, something sparks your hopes and dreams.
 As you consider your next phase of life – retirement, you consider the direction of your life and what you would like to achieve for a meaningful time.
 Goal planning means taking the initiative and recognising the responsibility you have to make things happen and achieve what you want out of life.